A Lady Cyclist’s Guide to Kashgar by Suzanne Joinson, Book Review

 The mystery of the connection between the alternating storylines is gradually revealed, with not all twists as unexpected as perhaps intended.
 There were also a couple of occasions where I would have liked story threads to be explored a little further, but this is one of those novels whose mystique comes from what is left unsaid.

 The real power of this work however is as a meditation on life.
-Joinson’s prose has a real sense of artistry and wisdom about it.
+Joinson’s prose has a real sense of artistry and wisdom.

 A Lady Cyclist’s Guide to Kashgar reminds us that things are rarely what they first appear to be and of the peace one can achieve by approaching life and the people in it with a curious and open mind and adventurous spirit.
 The world is a grand stage and we all have a part to play.
 Our actions, or in many cases, inaction will influence the lives of others now and in the future.

-I highly recommend A Lady Cyclist’s Guide to Kashgar and eagerly await the release of Suzanne Joinson’s next title.
+I highly recommend A Lady Cyclist’s Guide to Kashgar and eagerly await the release of Suzanne Joinson’s next title, The Photographer’s Wife.
 She is an author with an interesting perspective and undoubtedly more compelling tales to tell.

 * I received a copy of this novel from Bloomsbury for review purposes.
 My receiving this book for free in no way affected my ability to express my honest opinions about it.